We are Social:

 Most patients with healthy and sufficient jaw bone can be suitable candidates for a fixed implant bridge.
 However, if you don't have enough healthy jaw bone to support dental implants, you could still be suitable for treatment.
 During your consultation, Dr Norcross will take a bone scan and discuss bone grafting to help build up enough bone to anchor dental implants in place.
 A bone graft can be done prior to or during dental implant surgery, depending on your individual needs.

-Book an examination with Dr Norcross to discover whether you’re a candidate for fixed implant bridges, call 1300 108 133 to book at our Kelmscott or East Vic Park clinic or send us an enquiry.
+Book an examination with Dr Norcross to discover whether you’re a candidate for fixed implant bridges, call 1300 108 133 to book at our Applecross clinic or send us an enquiry.

 Dental implants are the closest thing to natural teeth and can be considered for replacing one, several or all missing teeth.
 They’re often the preferred option for restoring missing teeth.